Daniel Bennie

-Daniel Bennie (born 13 April 2006) is a professional soccer player who plays as a winger for club Queens Park Rangers.
+Daniel Ian Bennie (丹尼爾·本尼; born 13 April 2006) is a professional soccer player who plays as a winger for club Dundee United on loan from club Queens Park Rangers.
 Born in Hong Kong, he is a youth international for Australia.

 Club career

 Perth Glory

 Bennie, a youth player in Perth, signed his first professional contract with Perth Glory on 10 July 2023, and made his unofficial debut for the club less than a week later, scoring Perth's second goal in a 6–2 defeat to West Ham.
 He was one of nine youth players to feature against the Premier League side.

 Bennie made his competitive debut as a substitute on 18 July 2023 in a 4–0 cup defeat to Macarthur FC.
 He made his starting debut on 22 October 2023 at Perth Rectangular Stadium in a 2–2 league draw with Newcastle Jets.

 Queens Park Rangers

 On 30 May 2024, Perth Glory announced that Bennie had signed for English club Queens Park Rangers for an undisclosed fee that was rumoured to be around 250 thousand pounds.
-On 10 August, he made his debut for the club, as a substitute, in a 3-1 loss against West Bromwich Albion in the league.
+On 10 August, he made his debut for the club, as a substitute, in a 3–1 loss against West Bromwich Albion in the league.
+Bennie scored on his Carabao Cup debut in a 3–2 defeat away to Plymouth in Aug 2025.
+He was also part of the winning team for the 2025 Premier League Cup, beating Brentford 3–1 in the final.

+In the 25/26 season he scored 8 goals in 10 games for QPR’s reserves before stepping up to the first team.

+He scored his first league goal in Feb 2026 in a 1–3 away win at Hull.